Things to see and do

 Tell the time with the sundial

 If you forget your watch or phone, don’t despair!
 You will be able to tell the time with a bespoke artist-designed sundial which is located to the north-west of the site, off School Lane.
-It stands in the centre at a marked point and its shadow marks the time, depending on the position of the sun.
+If you stand at the centre of the sun dial at the marked point, your shadow tells the time, depending on the position of the sun.
 The individual hour markers are carved blocks of stone indicating the distance to far off countries such as Estonia and Russia.
 If the sun’s not out though, you may need a map and a back-up time piece!

 Navigate the Now and Then art feature